-It was early in my shift at the hospital where I work as a chaplain and I’d been paged to the intensive care unit.
+It was early in my shift at the hospital where I worked as a chaplain and I’d been paged to the intensive care unit.
 As I stepped out of the elevator and made my way down the hallway to the nurses station I heard a man’s anguished voice cry out, “Let me die!
 I know where I’m going and I know how to get there!”

-It was Howard, a patient I’d been seeing for a couple of weeks, ever since he’d been admitted after being flown from Alaska on a medical transport plane with his wife Sally.
+It was Howard, a patient I’d been seeing for a couple of weeks ever since he’d been admitted after being flown down from Alaska on a medical transport plane with his wife Sally.
 Howard was in his mid-sixties and had been dealing with a number of life-threatening and debilitating conditions for more than five years.
 His body was weakened from the dozens of procedures and surgeries he’d had and finally his organs weren’t functioning well enough to keep him going.
 He was on artificial support to keep his heart pumping and his blood pressure stable.
 A couple of days before this they’d been informed by the medical team that there wasn’t anything more to do.
 That morning the palliative care doctor had met with them and talked about what it means to be put on comfort care.

 In the weeks I had known Howard he’d told me about his career as a commercial pilot flying people and supplies between the far-flung villages and cities in Alaska.
 He shared stories of ice build-up on his planes’ wings, poorly plowed runways, and having to take off and land in the dark.
 As he lay flat on his back in the intensive care unit surrounded by pumps and monitors with lines inserted into his arms and drains coming out of his abdomen, unable to move except to raise his hands an inch or two, it was hard to imagine that this man had once been robust and active; had enjoyed canoeing and mountain climbing.